AustinRansford/AustinRansfordSoloproject2/writtenresponse.md

 **TODO: In English, explain step by step what your procedure does.
 Be sure to use the word `Selection` and `Iteration` to explain what it does.**
 1.
 The procedure takes 2 intger values: max and probability.
 If either input is less than or equal to zero the method returns an exception.
-The method generates a int value between 0 and max.
+The method generates a int value between 0 and max. if the generated number is not between 0-100 then the gerneration iterates. if the generated number is greater than the probability value then the method returns false; else true.

 ## 3d